-In the Situation Assessment Phase of the project, it was established that studies have been conducted in the country to explore groundwater resource remediation.
-Below is a list of some of the key findings from the review conducted:
+In the Situation Assessment Phase of the project, it was established that studies have been conducted in the country to explore groundwater resource rehabilitation.
+Below is a list of some of the key findings from the records review tasks that were conducted:

-- There are various activities relating to groundwater resources remediation in the country, however, there seems to be a lack of a coordinated approach for such practices to report and evaluate their effectiveness: - Data emanating from research studies and initiatives undertaken in the country on groundwater resources rehabilitation is available, although limited; - Groundwater remediation that exists in the country is dominated by artificial recharge which requires large volumes of water which the country does not always have.
-Moreover, it is impossible to apply artificial recharge technology everywhere in the country as it is dependent on the specific types of aquifers i.e., fractured aquifers, alluvial aquifers etc. which do not occur necessarily everywhere. - Acid Mine Drainage (AMD) treatment is another option that seems to be very expensive especially when the reverse osmosis technique is applied.
-This could be avoided by undertaking remediation activities concurrently with mining operations instead of waiting until a mining operation ceases; and - Various techniques and technologies are available for use in groundwater resource rehabilitation programmes; however, the choice of their application depends on their respective advantages and limitations, and the type of contamination prevalent.
+- There are various activities relating to groundwater resources remediation (preventing production borehole clogging by in-situ iron removal in aquifer systems undertaken by WRC) in the country, however, there seems to be a lack of a coordinated approach for such practices to report and evaluate their effectiveness; - Data emanating from research studies and initiatives undertaken in the country on groundwater resources rehabilitation is available, although limited; - Groundwater remediation that exists in the country is dominated by artificial recharge which requires large volumes of water which the country does not always have.
+Moreover, it is impossible to apply artificial recharge technology everywhere in the country as it is dependent on the specific types of aquifers i.e., fractured aquifers, alluvial aquifers among others. which do not occur necessarily everywhere. - Water quality treatment can be used to rehabilitate contaminated groundwater resources including Acid Mine Drainage (AMD) treatment, that can be used to treat AMD contaminated groundwater, is another option that seems to be very expensive especially when the reverse osmosis technique is applied.
+This could be avoided by undertaking remediation activities concurrently with mining operations instead of waiting until a mining operation ceases; and

+Various techniques and technologies are available for use in groundwater resource rehabilitation programmes; however, the choice of their application depends on their respective advantages and limitations, and the type of contamination prevalent.